Kernix13/yelp-retreat/README.md

 ### Index page

-1. Need to add more retreats and in more categories, then map thru each category and cap the output to the top 5 with a link to a category page for a complete list
+1. Need to add more retreats and in more categories, then map thru each category and cap the output to maybe the top 5 with a link to a category page for the complete list.
-2. Need way more margin/paddingaround All Retreats and and the Add New button
+2. Need more margin/padding around All Retreats and and the Add New button.
-3. Neeed to put a limit to the description.
-Right now I hardly have any text, but I seshould set it to a max char limit.
+3. Neeed to put a limit to the length of the description.
+Right now I hardly have any text, but I should set it to a max char limit.
 4. Bootstrap issue: How to make sure the card body and image height are equal?

 ### Show page

-1. show page flag has a dark X for close
+1. The popup flag has a dark X for close, but it should be white.
-2. retreat authors should not be able to add a review for their retreat unless they added the retreat but are not the owner of the location
+2. Retreat authors should not be able to add a review for their retreat unless they added the retreat but are _not_ the owner of the location.
-3. Why does the popup close button look different than the index page
+3. Why does the popup close button look different than on the index page?

 ## Contributions